EduGonO/notes/notes/century of the self.md

 **1953**: USSR's first nuclear bomb.
 The US worried about reassuring population and hired [[Bernays]] to orchestrate an attack on Communism, shape US citizens’ fears and help politicians win the Cold War.

-### III.
-There is a Policeman inside all our heads, he must be destroyed
+### III. there is a policeman inside all our heads, he must be destroyed
 Student Unions started to denounce consumerism & corporate America was a way of keeping the masses docile while the government is at war.
 New idea: If it isn’t possible to get rid of the policeman in one’s head by overthrowing the state, then one should remove the controls implanted by the state in one’s own mind.

 > There is a Policeman inside all our heads, he must be destroyed